Watermelon Slushies

 Now that the weather is getting hotter, I’m craving a lot of cold drinks and treats.

 I tried my hand at some watermelon ice cream, but I have mixed feelings on the recipe.
-I already did watermelon sorbet and margarita popsicles.
+I already did watermelon sorbet and watermelon margarita popsicles.

 Watermelon may not have been a flavor that the skating rink sold, but they should have!
 It’s sweet.
 It’s refreshing.
 It’s the perfect way to rehydrate yourself after a long day of exercise.